1. Use Activity Monitor

 Cleaning your hard drive is by far the best and easiest way to speed up your Macbook.
 Go through your hard drive and clean out everything that’s slowing it down.

 What exactly is slowing it down?
 Caches, logs, apps, widgets, language packs, plugins, hidden trash, and large files.
 Get rid of these things to increase the speed of your Mac.
 It’s true that you can do this all manually, but finding all of these items and removing them takes time.
 Plus, you have to know where to look.

 Don’t worry; there are tools to help you clean out all the junk files.
-One of the best is Cleaner One!
-Cleaner One knows what files to remove, where they are, and how to completely remove them.
+One of the best is Cleaner One Pro!
+Cleaner One Pro knows what files to remove, where they are, and how to completely remove them.

-You just click Find Junk, check off any additional files you want cleaned, and then Clean to completely remove gigabytes of unnecessary files.
+You just click Junk Files, Scan, Select and then Clean to completely remove gigabytes of unnecessary files.
 It’s incredibly easy to use!

 No wasted time.
 No headaches.
 Just a faster Mac.

 Version: 1.4.1, For OS X 10.9+, 2.4 Mb space